Royalty audit information

 Confidentiality

-Information is collected by the Commissioner of Territory Revenue/Mineral Royalty Secretary or any auditors for the sole purpose of administering and enforcing the MRA82, the MRA24 or the PRA.
+Information is collected by the Commissioner of Territory Revenue/Mineral Royalty Secretary or any auditors for the sole purpose of administering and enforcing the mineral and petroleum Acts.
 The information will be appropriately protected at all times and not be released to any person except insofar as it is required or authorised by law.

 Further information and resources